biodatlab/bacteria-detection/README.md

 $ cd webapp/backend/inverence
 $ python inference_ensemble.py --imgs_folder <Path/to/Image/Folder>
 ```
-the outputs will be at the output folder and include
+The outputs will be in the output folder and include
-1. CSV file of all detection result
+1. CSV file of all detection results
-2. CSV file of all features
+2. CSV file of all extracted features

+### Training
+YOLOv2 model is trained using [darknet](https://github.com/pjreddie/darknet)\
+Other object detection models are trained using [mmdetection](https://github.com/open-mmlab/mmdetection)

 ## Members

 - Korrawiz Chotayapa